-Computer-aided dispatch (CAD) systems and incorporated mobile police software technology have revolutionized the services public safety organizations provide to their communities.
+Computer-aided dispatch (CAD) systems and incorporated mobile police software technology have revolutionized the services public safety solution organizations provide to their communities.
 Training police officers and other first responders in the use of mobile technology initially offered a series of challenges.
 Many of those challenges can be overcome when law enforcement software developers combine training criteria into their products.
 Engineers can develop the latest and greatest tool for policing, but it is of little use if law enforcement and 911 dispatchers cannot, or will not, learn to use it properly.
 This holds true for mobile technologies, police dispatch software, and CAD systems for first responders.
 Fortunately, applying instructional recommendations from mobile police software developers and customizing them for an agency’s training model can help avoid implementation challenges.

 Getting Law Enforcement to Embrace Mobile Dispatching Software